Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Adversarial Attacks against DocVQA

+\myparagraph{Attack strategy.} We will first outline the attack formulation for a single QA pair (single-QA attack), then we will derive the variations covering the other more complex scenarios.
 As we select a single sample $\vct x$ to craft this attack, we will omit the index $i$ unless otherwise specified.
 We define an adversarial example as a perturbed input $\vct x^\prime = \vct x + \vct \delta$, where $\vct \delta$ is constrained in magnitude to be imperceptible (\eg, under some \ellp \ norm).
 In this work, we consider the \ellinf \ norm, and we apply the perturbation to the entire input (which we refer to as the \textit{full-document} setting) and to a patch-based perturbation model (\textit{patch} setting), \ie, perturbations applied only to a selected contiguous region of the document image, such as stamps, watermarks, or logos~\cite{brown2017adversarial}.
 The general objective of the attack is to find a perturbation that causes the model to output an incorrect (or targeted) answer, despite the image being visually similar to the untainted one.
-The attacker has control only over the input image $\vct x$, whereas the question $\vct \question$ cannot be changed (as it is, for instance, a system prompt provided by an automatic processing system).
+The attacker has control only over the input image $\vct x$, whereas the question $\vct \questionq$ cannot be changed (as it is, for instance, a system prompt provided by an automatic processing system).
 Importantly, our approach performs end-to-end manipulation in the input space, meaning we directly perturb the raw document image $\vct x$ rather than the intermediate representations after preprocessing or the embeddings.
 This ensures that the resulting adversarial example $\vct x + \vct \delta$ is a valid image that can be stored, transmitted, and processed by any DocVQA system, making the attack practically deployable.
+We formalize the objective as: